Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Numerical Results

 For a fixed edge $e \in E$, we then test sign-identifiability by searching for $(A',D')$ with $D' \in PDD_d$ and $\operatorname{sign}(A'_e) = -\operatorname{sign}(A_e)$ that satisfies the Lyapunov equation with $\Sigma$.
 This feasibility problem is solved numerically (see remark below).
 Since $\Sigma \in PD_d$ and $D' \in PDD_d$, any feasible $A'$ is necessarily Hurwitz stable.
 If such $(A',D')$ exists, $e$ is declared non-identifiable; otherwise it is identifiable (Definition~\ref{def:pointwise_edge_sign_identifiability}).This procedure is repeated for 1000 independent samples.
 See Appendix~\ref{sec:appendix_algo} for the pseudocode.

 \begin{remark} Without latent variables, the Lyapunov equation induces a linear system in the unknowns $(A',D')$ for fixed $\Sigma$.
-Hence, testing feasibility reduces to a linear optimisation (or feasibility) problem, which admits sound and complete polynomial-time algorithms.
-Consequently, if a Hurwitz stable matrix $A$ can be sampled in polynomial time, the overall procedure runs in polynomial time.

-In contrast, with latent variables, the Lyapunov constraints become bilinear: the unobserved covariance entries $\sigma_{hh} \in \Sigma$ interact multiplicatively with drift coefficients $A_{ij}$.
+Hence, testing feasibility reduces to a linear optimisation (or feasibility) problem, which admits sound and complete polynomial-time algorithms.\footnote{To see how the graph size in terms of the number of nodes scales, see Appendix~\ref{app:numerical_benchmark} for a numerical benchmark.} Consequently, if a Hurwitz stable matrix $A$ can be sampled in polynomial time, the overall procedure runs in polynomial time. \\ In contrast, with latent variables, the Lyapunov constraints become bilinear: the unobserved covariance entries $\sigma_{hh} \in \Sigma$ interact multiplicatively with drift coefficients $A_{ij}$.
 The resulting feasibility problem is bilinear and therefore NP-hard \citep{JMLR:v12:petrik11a}.
-Since our task is an existence decision problem, i.e., whether an opposite sign solution exists, we require sound and complete polynomial-time guarantees.
-For this reason, we restrict our experiments to graphs without latent variables.
+For this reason, we restrict our experiments to graphs without latent variables. \end{remark}